Heralded entangled state generation enhanced by photon addition and subtraction: Background

-The Gaussian operation transforms Gaussian states into Gaussian states.
-The unitary Gaussian operation generated from the Hamiltonian which is second-order polynomial of the mode operators can be described by a symplectic transformation $S$ and a displacement $d$ in terms of the quadrature operators.
-The operator vector and the covariance matrix transform as
+Gaussian operations transform Gaussian states into Gaussian states.
+The unitary Gaussian operation generated from the Hamiltonian that is second-order polynomial of the mode operators can be described by a symplectic transformation $S$ and a displacement $d$ in terms of the quadrature operators.
+The displacement vector and the covariance matrix transform as

-Gaussian operations including displacements, squeezing and linear mode transformation are naturally realized by optical devices, which offers a practical advantage for experimental realization.
-Partial tracing is a nonunitary Gaussian operation since tracing over modes corresponds mathematically to removing the degrees of freedom in phase space.
-The reduced state is a Gaussian state characterized by the displacement vector and the covariance matrix removing the excluded modes.
+Gaussian operations, including displacements, squeezing and linear mode transformation can be implemented using optical devices, which offers a practical advantage for experimental realization.
+The partial trace is a nonunitary Gaussian operation that removes degrees of freedom from the phase space description.
+The reduced state remains Gaussian and is characterized by the displacement vector and the covariance matrix obtained after removing the excluded modes.
 This property ensures that the description remains within the Gaussian formalism even for conditional states of subsystems\,\cite{PRXQuantum.2.030204}.

 Performing local photon-number measurements from a multi-mode Gaussian state yields the probability distribution on the Fock basis\,\cite{PhysRevLett.119.170501,PhysRevA.100.032326}.
 For a state characterized by the covariance matrix \(\bm{V}\) and a zero displacement vector, the probability of a specific measurement outcome \(\hat{\bm{n}}=\otimes_j^M\ket{n_j}\bra{n_j}\) is